svallejovera/svallejovera.github.io/index.md

 <img class="profile-picture" src="profile_pic_small.jpeg">

 Welcome!
 I am an Assistant Professor in the Department of Political Science at the University of Western Ontario.
-I am also the director of the interdisciplinary Laboratory of Computational Social Science - México ([iLCSS](https://ilcss.umd.edu/)) and a Research Fellow at the Hewlett Packard Enterprise Data Science Institute (University of Houston).
-Previously, I was a Post-Doctoral Fellow in the Department of Political Science at the University of Houston and an Assistant Profesor at the Tecnológico de Monterrey, México.
+I am also a member of the interdisciplinary Laboratory of Computational Social Science ([iLCSS](https://ilcss.umd.edu/)) and a Research Fellow at the Hewlett Packard Enterprise Data Science Institute (University of Houston).
+Previously, I was a Post-Doctoral Fellow in the Department of Political Science at the University of Houston and an Assistant Professor at the Tecnológico de Monterrey, México.
 I earned my Ph.D. in Political Science from the University of Maryland, College Park.

 ## Research Interest